ElangoSubramani/AWS_Website_Hosting/README.md

 ## In this document you'll get to know how to host your static website in AWS S3 in AWS Free Tire Account

-### 1. Sign up for a AWS account you will get 5GB free Tire AWS Axccout for one Year
+### 1. Sign up for a AWS account you will get 5GB free Tire AWS Accout for one Year
+<h4>Checkout my website:</h4> http://elangoportfolio.s3-website-ap-southeast-2.amazonaws.com/

 1. Search AWS S3 IN THE SEARCH BAR